The essential Guide to Winter Pruning for Trees

 - deciduous ornamental trees and shrubs

-Not all trees and plants need to be pruned in winter including trees that flower in the spring, such as lilac or ornamental flowering trees for instance dogwood, redbud, cherry, pear, and magnolia because the bloom buds are already developing, and trimming will cause a loss or reduction of bloom.
-Instead these trees should be trimmed immediately after blooms fade to reduce bloom loss for the following year.
+Not all trees and plants need to be pruned in winter including trees that flower in the spring, such as lilac or ornamental flowering trees for instance dogwood, redbud, cherry, pear, and magnolia.
+This is because the bloom buds are already developing, and trimming will cause a loss or reduction of bloom.
+Instead prune these trees in spring immediately after blooms fade to reduce bloom loss for the following year.

 Avoid pruning after heavy rainfall as standing around a tree or plant can compact the soil preventing moisture from accessing the roots.
 Unless the trees is mature avoid pruning when there is a frost.

 What tools are needed for winter pruning?

 This really depends upon the type, age and size of the tree being trimmed.
 Ensure your secateurs loppers, long reach pruners are both clean and sharp.
 Clean tools will prevent the potential spread of any disease between plants and sharp tools will mean a clean cut.
 Blunt and messy cuts take longer to heal which could cause infection.

 Basic pruning jobs require a pair of secateurs and a long handled-lopper.
 Some pruning jobs may also require;

 - Double-action lopper

 Pruning fruit trees is quite different to that of ornamental trees as the ultimate aim is for effective fruiting and to prevent the spread of pests and diseases.